andrewjrubi/CaseStudy/README.md

 3. Customise Service Plan: Pricing varies with scope of plan.
 This plan is intended to draw innovation and pilot projects with companies that want to coordinate plastic waste solutions that go beyond the scope of the previous two plans.

 4. Individual Contributions: Individuals can contribute directly to Empower to support plastic waste collection programs and offset their own personal plastic footprint.
-Categories include Plastic Neutral ($3), Plastic Positive ($5), Plastic Hero ($10) and other custom amount allocated as a monthly or one time contribution.
+Categories include Plastic Neutral ($3), Plastic Positive ($5), Plastic Hero ($10) and other custom amounts allocated as a monthly or one time contribution.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
   * Empower uses a blockchain-enabled system that allows people to exchange plastic  waste for tokens.
 These tokens can then be exchanged for local currency or be used to pay for plastic clean-up in other locations.